Supernovae neutrino detection via coherent scattering off silicon nuclei: Event Rate and Discussion

 \section{Event Rate and Discussion}

-The differential event rate of supernova neutrinos as a function of the nuclear recoil energy $E_{nr}$ can be calculated from the differential cross section $(d\sigma / dE_{nr})(E_{\nu})$ of the coherent scattering as (see e.g. \cite{Abe_2017}):
+The differential event rate of supernova neutrinos as a function of the nuclear recoil energy $E_{nr}$ can be calculated from the differential cross section $(d\sigma / dE_{nr})$ of the coherent scattering as (see e.g. \cite{Abe_2017}):

-where $M_{det}$ is the detector mass, $d$ is the supernova distance, $N_A$ is Avogadro’s number, $A$ is the averaged atomic mass of silicon, $f_i(E_{\nu})$ is the neutrino energy spectrum and $E_{min} = (E_{nr}+ \sqrt{E_{nr}^2 + 2ME_{nr}})$ is the minimal energy that the SN neutrino must have to produce a nuclear recoil with energy $E_{nr}$.
+where $M_{det}$ is the detector mass, $d$ is the supernova distance, $N_A$ is Avogadro’s number, $A$ is the averaged atomic mass of silicon, $f_i(E_{\nu})$ is the neutrino energy spectrum and $E_{min} = (E_{nr}+ \sqrt{E_{nr}^2 + 2ME_{nr}})/2$ is the minimal energy that the SN neutrino must have to produce a nuclear recoil with energy $E_{nr}$.

 Due to the fact that the energy deposition in CE$\nu$NS is very low (nuclear recoil energies are in the keV range \cite{Scholberg_2015}), it is experimentally very difficult to detect this interaction, being a measurement that requires very sensitive and low-noise detectors.
-One possibility are Charge Coupled Devices (CCDs), silicon sensors with low energy threshold that have been recently gaining prominence in neutrino and dark matter direct detection experiments \cite{Crisler_2018, Abramoff_2019, Aguilar_Arevalo_2016_DAMIC}.
+One possibility are Charge Coupled Devices (CCDs), silicon sensors with low energy threshold that have been recently gaining prominence in neutrino and dark matter direct-detection experiments \cite{Crisler_2018, Abramoff_2019, Aguilar_Arevalo_2016_DAMIC, Castello-Mor:2020jhd}.

-Let us consider one particularly illustrative example of experiment that employs CCDs as solid-state detectors, so that we can extract typical values for some observables: the CONNIE experiment \cite{Aguilar-Arevalo:2019jlr}.
+Let us consider one particularly illustrative example of experiment that employs CCDs as solid-state detectors, so that we can extract typical values for some observables: the CONNIE experiment.
 Located $30$ m from the core of the Angra 2 nuclear power plant in the state of Rio de Janeiro, Brazil, the experiment has as its main goal the detection of the coherent elastic scattering between a neutrino and the silicon nuclei.
-The experiment initially passed through an engineering run, discussed in \cite{Aguilar_Arevalo_2016}, until mid 2016, when an upgrade was performed.
 The array of low-noise fully depleted scientific CCDs was developed by the LBNL Micro Systems Labs with specific modifications that provide a better efficiency in particle physics detection.
-The thickness of the CCDs was increased to $675 \mathrm{\mu m}$ to amplify the active mass region of interaction, and the sensors are fully depleted with the help of the high-resistivity ($10 k \Omega -m$) silicon wafers.
+The thickness of the CCDs was increased to $675 \; \mathrm{\mu m}$ to amplify the active mass region of interaction, and the sensors are fully depleted with the help of the high-resistivity ($10 \text{k} \Omega$-m) silicon wafers.

+On one hand, the differential event rate shown in Eq. (\ref{eq:diffEventRate}) is expressed as a function of the nuclear recoil energy $E_{nr}$.
+On the other hand, CCD sensors measure the ionization energy $E_{I}$, i.e the fraction of the silicon nuclei recoil energy that is converted into charge carriers.
+In order to relate the true recoil energy into the observable ionization energy we need to use the quenching factor $Q$